basho/basho_docs/source/languages/en/riak/theory/concepts/strong-consistency.md

 If you successfully write a value to a key in a strongly consistent system, the next successful read of that key is guaranteed to show that write.
 A client will never see out-of-date values.
-The drawback is that some writes may fail if a node is unreachable.
+The drawback is that some operations may fail if an insufficient number of object replicas are available.
+More on this in the section on [[trade-offs|Strong Consistency#Trade-offs]].

 In an eventually consistent system, on the other hand, a read may return an out-of-date value, particularly during system or network failures.